Virginia lawmakers say they’re near deal on marijuana legalization as General Assembly winds down ambitious session

 Other areas that saw significant action during the session included:

 ● Racial equity across state government.
-Both House and Senate passed a resolution declaring racism to be a public health emergency, another first for a Southern state and the top priority of the Virginia NAACP.
+Both the House and Senate passed a resolution declaring racism to be a public health emergency, another first for a Southern state and the top priority of the Virginia NAACP.

-The resolution, which has headed to Northam’s desk, would require the Virginia Department of Health to apply that lens to its study of health throughout the state; make permanent a commission that Northam appointed to find areas of racial inequity in state law; and require training for elected and state officials in how to recognize systemic bias.
+The resolution — which has headed to Northam’s desk — would require the Virginia Health Department to apply that lens to its study of health throughout the state; make permanent a commission that Northam appointed to find areas of racial inequity in state law; and require training for elected and state officials in how to recognize systemic bias.

 Another measure passed by both chambers requires every state agency to craft a strategic plan for fostering equity and diversity in both its staffing and performance of duties.
 To accompany that initiative, Northam on Friday released a “ONE Virginia” plan that sets out tools and best practices to guide state agencies in creating their diversity plans.